Christian pacifism: Anglicanism

 Lambeth Conference 1930 Resolution 25 declares that, "The Conference affirms that war as a method of settling international disputes is incompatible with the teaching and example of our Lord Jesus Christ."
 The 1948, 1958 and 1968 conferences re-ratified this position.

 The Anglican Pacifist Fellowship lobbies the various dioceses of the church to uphold this resolution and work constructively for peace.

 Baptist

 Some 400 Baptists refused combatant duty during World War II.

 Martin Luther King Jr. was an American Baptist minister and activist who became the most visible spokesman and leader in the civil rights movement from 1955 until his assassination in 1968.
 An African American church leader and the son of early civil rights activist and minister Martin Luther King Sr., King advanced civil rights for people of color in the United States through nonviolence and civil disobedience, inspired by his Christian beliefs and the nonviolent activism of Mahatma Gandhi.

-Calvinism

-Today, the orthodox position of conservative Calvinists is Christian pacifism.

 Many modern Calvinists, such as André Trocmé, have been pacifists.